MaxCodeXTC/lisilinhart.github.io/posts/waapi-introduction.md

 ```

 ##### The fill property
 The `fill` property in the options object, does the same thing as the CSS [animation-fill-mode](https://developer.mozilla.org/de/docs/Web/CSS/animation-fill-mode).
 It defines whether the changes made by the animation are kept after the animations finishes or if it goes back to what it was before.
-For the planets animation this was important to use, because the fade in animation was different to the fade out animation.
-While the fade in animation animated all the children elements of the `div.planet`, the fade out animation only animated the parent `div.planet` changing it’s opacity and transform.
-When I wanted to animate the children elements for a second time, the parent wasn’t visible anymore, so you couldn’t see anything.
-Changing `fill: none` on the parent and using `animation.cancel()` on the fade in animation sequence of the children, basically reset all the changes made and made it possible to animate everything in again.
+For the planets animation this was important to use, because the `fadeIn` animation was different to the `fadeOut` animation.
+While the `fadeIn` animation animated all the children elements of the `div.planet`, the `fadeOut` animation only animated the parent `div.planet` changing it’s `opacity` and `transform`.
+When I wanted to animate the child elements for a second time, the parent wasn’t visible anymore, so you couldn’t see anything.
+Changing the `fill-mode` to `fill: none;` on the parent and using `animation.cancel()` on the `fadeIn` animation sequence of the children, basically reset all the changes and made it possible to animate everything in again.

 ##### cubic-bezier is your friend
 Using `ease-in-out` is fine on a lot of animations, but it’s really worth it getting to know the `cubic-bezier` syntax, because it let’s you create more interesting animations.
-Setting the last property to a value higher than 1, gave the planet a little bounce on the fade in.
+Setting the last property to a value higher than 1, gave the planet a nice little bounce on the `fadeIn`.
 I recommend Lea Verous [cubic-bezier tool](http://cubic-bezier.com/) to play around with it and get to know the syntax better.

 ```javascript
   easing: "cubic-bezier(0.2, 0, .3, 1.5)"
 ```

 ### Handling the direction when the slider updated
-Since I wanted the planets to go either left or right, depending on which way one moved the slider thumb, I needed to create four different keyframe effects `fadeInLeft`, `fadeInRight`, `fadeOutLeft` and `fadeOutRight`.
+Since I wanted the planets to go either left or right, depending on which way the slider thumb was moved, I needed to create four different keyframe effects `fadeInLeft`, `fadeInRight`, `fadeOutLeft` and `fadeOutRight`.
 Since the labels for the slider were also animated and positioned slightly different, they got their own keyframes and options object with the matching effects.

-In order to register the update I added an `eventListener` to the `input`, which I debounced with the `lodash` debounce function in order to get rid of rapidly fired events in between.
+In order to register the update I added an `eventListener` to the `input`, which I debounced with a `lodash debounce` debounce in order to get rid of rapidly fired events in between.
 ```javascript
 range.addEventListener(
   "input",